Honoring Indigenous Peoples Group

 Want information about Indigenous land reclamation in the Bay Area?
 Or about the hundreds of shellmounds that were once part of the landscape?
 Did you know that wild strawberries and soaproot—plants important to the culture of the Ohlone—grow on a UUCB hillside?
 Are you interested in knowing more about “Actions You Can Take?”
 You’ll find out all that and more in the Blog.

-When you visit the site, please make sure to sign up for “Follow Us via Email,” to assure that you’ll get timely updates.
+When you visit the blog site, please make sure to sign up for “Follow Us via Email,” to assure that you’ll get timely updates.

 The HIP Blog, as well as UUCB’s support of the Sogorea Te’ Land Trust, is part of our ongoing commitment to align with and support Indigenous peoples.
 HIP has also organized presentations during Native American Heritage Month, led a discussion series on the book Braiding Sweetgrass, planted a Three Sisters Garden, held a harvest celebration with a blessing of the garden by Kanyon Coyote Woman Sayers- Roods, and more.

-UUCB’s Land Acknowledgments
+UUCB’s Land Acknowledgment

 Questions?
 Interested in joining the HIP Group?
 Please contact Helen Tinsley-Jones at honoringindigenous@uucb.org.